Theofilos-Chamalis/Find-Phone-Country/README.md

 # Find-Phone-Country
 A React Native based mobile app for retrieving information about phone numbers.
+This app was designed as a port of the already existing Find Phone Country Android Application which was written in the native Java/Android Studio based approach, and will replace the version 2.5 with the revamped 3.0+ .
+This app could be also compiled for iOS since it is written using React Native and uploaded in the Apple App Store.

 ## Features
 * Identify the country and city of the caller based on the phone type